considhackaton/welcome/examples/README.md

 - `simple`: A minimal example that sends a static message to an LLM
 - `structured`: A more advanced agent that uses structured prompts (Role, Goal, Style, Context)
+- `agent2agen`: Showing how agents can be tied together.

 Agentic AI is about **giving AI agents a purpose, memory, and autonomy** — moving beyond passive chatbots.
 These demos are designed to help you understand and prototype that mindset.